 There is much to admire in this winter palette.
 A delightful array of colours, forms, textures and scents continue to provide an array of interest.
 The experience is enhanced by timing your visit to coincide with a bright, sunny winter day, when colours are lifted and perfumes ever-more pronounced.

-The Winter Garden on Steph's Packed Lunch
+The Winter Garden on TV

 In January 2022, we were delighted to welcome Michael Perry from Steph’s Packed Lunch to the Winter Garden.
-Please enjoy this video where he and Head of Horticulture, Sally Petitt, explore the Garden and discuss what makes it so special.
+Please enjoy this video below where he and Head of Horticulture, Sally Petitt, explore the Garden and discuss what makes it so special.